 Annual Recovery Rates vary according to the number of new tires sold or scrapped in any year, both of which are sensitive to changes in BC's economy, weather and population, all of which are outside of TSBC's control.
 In addition, the timing of a sale of a new tire does not correspond directly with either the generation or the collection of a scrap tire.
 For example, the sale of a new car does not typically result in the generation of a scrap tire, and with new car sales being more than one third of annual tire sales, this can have a significant impact when comparing sales to collections.
-As in 2015, there was a concerted effort by new car dealers to offer for sale and include in the payments, 4 new winter tires with every purchase or lease.
-In addition, PLT tire sales (car tires) rose 9% from 2015, with sales at an all-time high since 2007 when the sales data was first captured.
+As in the last two years, there was a concerted effort by new car dealers to offer for sale and include in the payments, 4 new winter tires with every purchase or lease.
+In addition, PLT tire sales (car tires) rose 20% from 2015 and 10% from 2016, with sales at an all-time high since 2007 when the sales data was first captured.